-As someone who has experienced the detrimental impact of being gaslighted, I would like to give some tips to help those who suspect they are being gaslighted by someone in their life, whether that be by a parent, a colleague, friend or romantic partner.
+As someone who has experienced the detrimental impact of being gaslighted and fully recovered from the trauma, I would like to give some tips to help those who suspect they are being gaslighted by someone in their life, whether that be by a parent, a colleague, friend or romantic partner.

 The psychological term Gaslighting originates from the 1944 film Gaslight in which a husband manipulates his wife into believing she is going insane.
 It has come to describe psychologically/emotionally abusive behaviour that has the intent to cause the victim to question their memory, their perception, and doubt their sanity.
 Why would someone want to gaslight someone else?
 To gain power and control.
 It tends to happen slowly, over a period of time, and can be absolutely devastating to the victim.
 It certainly was for me.
 I felt like a shadow of who I was by the time I found the strength to leave the relationship with my ex.
 During the relationship I became anxious, needy, snappy, paranoid, couldn’t sleep, and cried all the time.
 I felt as though I couldn’t think straight which impacted my ability to do my job, made worse by the fact that my ex and I worked together and he was in a position of authority over me.
 He would only support me professionally if our personal relationship was in a good place and even once admitted that to me.
 He was a compulsive liar but he insisted he never lies.
+Many times I saw him do things with my own eyes but when confronted, he appeared nonplussed.
 He could be so convincing he would make me doubt myself.
+Even when presented with evidence, he would argue to the contrary.
 He drove me to a breakdown.
 Relationships with co-workers and friends were negatively impacted.
 The blog post I wrote to get him to stop led to me losing my job.
 This is why gaslighting and emotional abuse need to be taken seriously, with abusers held accountable.
-You can read more about what Gaslighting is here http://bit.ly/2LgMHv7
+You can read more about what Gaslighting is here 11 Warning Signs of Gaslighting

 What should you do if you suspect you are being gaslighted?